-- 1. A third party subjects the employee to harassment in the course of the employee's employment - 2.
+- 1. A third party subjects the employee to harassment during the employee's employment - 2.
 The employer fails to take reasonably practicable steps to protect their employee from that third-party harassment - 3.
-The harassment is known to have occurred on at least two previous occasions
+Harassment is known to have occurred on at least two previous occasions